Avoiding Construction Overruns and Managing Construction Disputes

 - certify substantial completion and contract close-out

-This course addresses the different methods used to present and analyze delay and productivity claims.
+This course addresses the methods used to present and analyze delay and productivity claims.
 It will also review the factors that lead to construction claims by different parties and the basis for calculating their entitlements.
-The course then examines the strategies that owners, consultants and contractors use to avoid disputes and minimize their risk to achieve the project’s objectives.
-It also examines amicable ways to resolve disputes as they arise, through negotiation, mediation and other alternative dispute resolution (ADR) methods.
+This course then examines the strategies owners, consultants and contractors use to avoid disputes and minimize risk to achieve the project’s objectives.
+It also examines amicable ways to resolve conflicts as they arise through negotiation, mediation and other alternative dispute resolution (ADR) methods.